remix-run/react-router/docs/API.md

 </Route>
 ```

-Note that the `<Redirect/>` can be placed anywhere in the route hierarchy, though [normal precedence](/docs/guides/basics/RouteMatching.md#precedence) rules apply.
+Note that the `<Redirect>` can be placed anywhere in the route hierarchy, though [normal precedence](/docs/guides/basics/RouteMatching.md#precedence) rules apply.
 If you'd prefer the redirects to be next to their respective routes, the `from` path will match the same as a regular route `path`.
-Currently, the `to` property of `<Redirect/>` needs to be an absolute path.
-Pull requests welcome to make them handle relative paths too!

 ```js
 <Route path="course/:courseId">